Two face felony charges after unrestrained children hurt in crash

 INEZ — A Martin County man and woman face felony charges after a crash left two unrestrained children injured—one seriously—on Route 40 in Inez.

 Authorities say 37-year-old Justin Marcum of Inez was driving recklessly with the children in his Chevrolet truck.
-The children’s mother, 58-year-old Dotty Fletcher of Inez, was not in the truck.
+The children’s grandmother, 58-year-old Dotty Fletcher of Inez, was not in the truck.
 However, police say she endangered the children by allowing Marcum to transport them without a driver’s license and proper safety restraints and against a court order.

 The crash occurred around 3:15 p.m.
 Nov.
 15 on Route 40 in Inez in front of the football field.
 It has since drawn scrutiny over a chain of decisions that police say led to the injuries and criminal charges.
 Investigators determined neither child was in a child restraint device or wearing a seat belt during the crash.